SavitarRL/Integer_Collections_and_Intervals/Intervals/README.md

 - create a `std::vector<Interval>` to store the unionised $A$
 - using a two-pointer method, loop through sorted intervals, and merge the overlapping intervals using a stack, implemented by `std::stack`
     - merge the current interval with the next interval if the end range of the current interval and the start range of the next interval can be connected
-    - if cannot connect, this indicates a disjointed interval, which is added to to the vector, as well as the merged interval
+    - if cannot connect, this indicates a disjointed interval, which is added to the vector, as well as the merged interval
     - loop until the right pointer reaches the end
 - this has a time complexity of $\mathcal{O}(n)$

-3. Compare directly again when length of union of $A$ is 1
+3. Compare directly again when the length of the union of $A$ is 1
 - if there is a completely merged union of $A$, we do the same thing as in 1.
 This operation has a time complexity of $\mathcal{O}(1)$.

 4. Binary search for disjointed intervals